VGP/vgp-assembly/tutorials/DNAnexus_workflow_1.6_tutorial.md

 The **Purged primary** contigs should be contained in the file `fArcCen1_p1.fasta.gz`, and the **Alternate combined** haplotigs should be contained in the `fArcCen1_q2.fasta.gz` file.
 Remember to move the `p1` and `q2` files to the `intermediates` folder by "drag and drop".

 **!)** Remember to run the required assembly metrics for this stage.
+IMPORTANT: In the DNAnexus plataform we can reuse previous workflow runs as long as the results were not transfer to S3.
+To do this, navigate to the "Monitor" tab of the project and select the prior analysis you want to run again, click the green button `Launch as new analysis` and change the input of the corresponding stage and set a new output folder accordingly.
+For instance, in the "Monitor" tab of the project select the prior analysis of **merqury_kmer_QV** workflow and click the green button `Launch as new analysis`.
+Keep the inputs and parameters of the `Meryl and genomescope` stage unchanged and only modify the inputs of the `qv_assessment` stage with the **p1** and **q2** assembly files.
+Also, enter a new output folder (`evaluation/p1q2/QV`).
+For the **Evaluation KAT Plot** workflow you can keep the `Remove gembarcodes from 10x reads` stage inputs and change the rest of the stages inputs according to the current assembly step as explained before.
+The output folder should be set as `evaluation/p1q2/KAT`.

 You should see an improvement that reflects the performance of the haplotigs purging step when comparing the **KAT** plot obtained for _c1c2_ and for _p1q2_.
 In addition, check for differences in the **BUSCO** metrics between _c1_ and _p1_.
 You are always welcome to share your doubts about the obtained results in the Slack channel before continuing with the pipeline, especially if the results are different from expected.

 Note: if the _Falcon and Unzip_ step was already run and the **c1** and **c2** are present in the `intermediates` folder but the `bam_to_fasta` folder is not present, you should run the applet **PacBio BAM to FASTA** which can be found by clicking the green button `Start Analysis`.
 The input of this applet are the _PacBio Sequel Reads_ from the `pacbio` folder and you should set up an output folder named `bam_to_fasta` inside the `intermediates` folder.